-From its chic trademark fringes to its classic wardrobe basics, there's an undeniable allure about the beauty and style choices of French women.
-For me, though, there's one specific area that I feel that they've consistently excelled in more than most: skincare.
-Yes, French girls have seriously amazing skin and it's down in huge part to the array of hard-working skincare brands that they have access to.
+From their chic trademark fringes to their classic wardrobe basics, there's an undeniable allure about the beauty and style choices of French women.
+For me, though, there's one specific area that I feel they've consistently excelled in more than most: skincare.
+Yes, French girls have seriously amazing skin and it's down to the array of hard-working skincare brands that they have access to.

-Ahead, keep scrolling for the seven skincare brands that French girls genuinely swear by for amazing skin (and to shop the best-sellers from their cult collections).
+Ahead, keep scrolling for the eight skincare brands that French girls genuinely swear by for amazing skin (and to shop the best sellers from their cult collections).

 This beautiful oil can be used on your face, body and hair to keep your skin soft, hydrated and glowing.
 Jennifer Aniston and Eva Mendes are both fans.

 Ideal for dry, winter skin, this hyaluronic acid–based treatment works alongside nourishing plant milks to hydrate skin overnight or as an intensive day moisturiser.